PitPik/circularjs/documentation/API.md

 #### selector

 This string defines the HTML selector of the component so you can use it anywhere like `<some-component></some-component>`.
-Once imported via **`AMD`**, this component can be used by just placeing this HTML tag anywhere inside a template.
+Once imported via **`AMD`**, this component can be used by just placeing this HTML tag anywhere inside a template (unless used with attribute `cr-lazy`, so it doesn't even have to be imported yet).

 #### template